nauam/Courses/docs/manual/job-plugins.md

 ## Node Orchestrator

-Typically, QW Control processes nodes in the exact order that they are specified within a Job definition.
+Typically, Rundeck processes nodes in the exact order that they are specified within a Job definition.
 An *Orchestrator Plugin* allows this run order to be modified by selecting a subset of nodes.
 This would be useful in order to limit concurrent executions during a deployment or gradually role out a new job to allow for testing.

 The Bundled plugins support random selection, ordering by ranked tier, or specifying a percentage of nodes to target.
 If more logic or specificity is required, the Enterprise edition supports the selection of a single node based upon the value of an attribute.